jsmil112/JS-Ecommerce/README.md

 ## Database and Seed

-* Requires a Postgres database named: ecommerce. (to use other name change dbconfig.json in config folder)
+* Requires a Postgres database named "ecommerce" (to use other name change dbconfig.json in config folder)
 * Run all 3 files inside Seed folder using "node " and each filename.

 ## Running server